This course offers students a broad engineering experience designed to suit the current needs for Electrical and Electronic Engineering.

 This course is suitable for a number of student support awards.
 Please contact the course director for further information.

-Faculty Prizes can be viewed at: ulster.ac.uk/academicoffice/prizes.htmland follow the links to the Faculty of Computing and Engineering.
+Faculty Prizes can be viewed at: ulster.ac.uk/academicoffice/prizes.htmland follow the links to the Faculty of Computing, Engineering and the Built Environment.

 Additional mandatory costs